pelotoncycle/peloton_bloomfilters/README.md

 # Bloomin fast Bloomfilters from Peloton

-`peloton_bloomfilter.SharedMemoryBloomfilter` is the easiest to use, fastest and only thread safe bloomfilter implementation for cPython.
+`peloton_bloomfilter.SharedMemoryBloomfilter` is the easiest to use, fastest bloomfilter implementation for cPython.

 ##  Usage